cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 **BOD 25-01 Requirement**: This indicator means that policy is required under CISA BOD 25-01

-**API Support**: This indicator means that policy is can be checked via Microsoft API
+**Automated Check**: This indicator means that the policy can be automatically checked via ScubaGear

+**Configurable**: This indicator means that the policy can be customized via config file.

-**Manual**: This indicator means that policy requires manual verification of configuration checking
+**Manual**: This indicator means that the policy requires manual verification of configuration settings.

 # Baseline Policies